MicroCloudService/microcloudservice.github.io/README.md

 Either assign the Contributor or the Custom Role created called 'Manage My Resources Operator' to the Managed Identity named 'ManageMy-Resources'.

+You can assign the Custom roleto the Managed Identity using the link.
 [![Deploy To Azure](https://raw.githubusercontent.com/MicroCloudService/microcloudservice.github.io/main/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicroCloudService%2Fmicrocloudservice.github.io%2Fmain%2FManage_My_Resources_Permissions.json)

 Select the managed resource group (this can be found in the overview section of the managed application).